Brexit: British parliament to vote on Boris Johnson's EU divorce deal | DW | 19.10.2019

 The Conservative Party leader will attempt to win parliament's approval for the latest Brexit deal he struck in Brussels on Thursday, in which the UK and the EU had agreed on the terms of a new Withdrawal Agreement.

-Saturday's parliamentary vote — scheduled to take place at 08:30 GMT — is Johnson's last chance to secure an orderly Brexit.
+Saturday's parliamentary vote is Johnson's last chance to secure an orderly Brexit.
 If he fails, the prime minister must, by law, request a delay.

 Johnson has repeatedly said the UK would still depart from the EU on October 31 with or without a deal.